Professor Graham Ley

 In July 2010 he was invited to give a keynote on British Asian Theatre at the conference Theater und Migration at the Comedia Theatre in Cologne.
 In January 2013 he was invited to contribute to one of a series of causeries at the Witte de With Centre for Contemporary Art in Rotterdam, as part of the activity surrounding the preparation of Alexandre Singh's work, The Humans.
 In September 2014 he was asked to compile the timeline on the history of British Asian theatre production in London for the programme of the London revival of East Is East, at the Trafalgar Studios which opened in October.

-In December 2014 he published Ancient Greek and Contemporary Performance: Collected Essays and Acting Greek Tragedy, a workshop-approach with an associated website: actinggreektragedy.com
+In December 2014 he published Ancient Greek and Contemporary Performance: Collected Essays and in 2015 Acting Greek Tragedy, a workshop-approach with an associated website: actinggreektragedy.com

 - Acting Greek Tragedy.
 Exeter: University of Exeter Press, (with the website actinggreektragedy.com) 2015